Mickyreegs/CPS/README.md

 ## Cork Percussion School

 This website was designed for a percussion school in Cork, Ireland.
 The aim was to create an eye catching website that will keep users engaged with the use of information, audio, and visual stimulus.
-The website is user-friendly and is targeted towards drummers of all levels - Beginner, Intermediate, and Advanced.
-The hope is that users generate a sense of excitement and wish to begin their drumming adventure with Cork Percussion School.
-The only thing to do then is to go to the contact page and submit your details for a callback.
+The website is user-friendly, easily navigated, and is targeted towards drummers of all levels - Beginner, Intermediate, and Advanced.
 As a prospective percussion student,  I want to navigate this site to learn more about the school and the classes on offer so that I can make an informed decision as to whether or not I will pursue education in percussion.
+I can get info on the school from the home page.
+I can get info on classes and styles on the drum classes page.
+I can get info on how to contact the school on the contact page.

 ## Initial Design - Wireframe
 The initial design idea was one where an image dominates the screen but the page is easily navigated and contains the info relevant to that page.
 Each page contains a large background image, with informational text and audio placed below the image.
 Inspirational quotes will be layered on top of the image, along with a table of classes on the classes.html page and a form on the contact.html page.